XGR Chain — Network Upgrade & Hardfork Process

 0 |

-The published mainnet configuration currently activates the following forks from block 1208500:
+The published mainnet configuration activates the following fork features from block 1208500:

 | Fork / feature | Activation block |